 other trade related topics, this is the place to get the information you need.

-The Nation’s international trade deficit in goods and services decreased to $44.4 billion in May from $47.0 billion in April (revised), as exports increased and imports decreased.
-(July 3, 2014)
+The Nation’s international trade deficit in goods and services decreased to $41.5 billion in June from $44.7 billion in May (revised), as exports increased and imports decreased.
+(August 6, 2014)